Blockchain Can Bring Transparency Revolution to Charitable Giving

 To take this to another level, decentralized autonomous organizations (DAOs) are a bundle of smart contracts working with a predefined set of governance rules that are automatically enforced and executed by the blockchain.

-As it relates to the charitable giving industries, as shown billions of dollars flows through charitable organizations that have worked in a trust minimalized and unclear manner.
-With trust being a major reason individual donate, what if there was a way to not only track each transaction but an overall transparency layer in each phase of the gifting process.
+As it relates to the charitable giving industries, as shown billions of dollars flow through charitable organizations that have worked in a trust-minimized and unclear manner.
+With trust being a major reason individual donate, what if there was a way to not only track each transaction but add an overall transparency layer into each phase of the gifting process?

-For example, let’s say a charitable organization could use a smart contract powered by a blockchain to automatically send request for funds only when it has met certain conditions such as providing funds to a certain number of families or remaining financially solvent.
-This solution and many other real time and transparent functionalities are possible with the blockchain.
+For example, let’s say a charitable organization could use a smart contract powered by a blockchain to automatically send a request for funds only when it has met certain conditions such as providing funds to a certain number of families or remaining financially solvent.
+This solution and many other real-time and transparent functionalities are possible with the blockchain.

 Currently donors are locked out once they make their charitable donation.
 Besides from infrequent audits that either don’t occur or are months behind what is currently going on, legacy technology is in desperate need of an upgrade.

-And the blockchain fits the bill with its transparent nature and its ability to turn charities to organizations that can cryptographically prove they are transmitting and using client’s funds.
+The blockchain fits the bill with its transparent nature and its ability to turn charities to organizations that can cryptographically prove they are transmitting and using clients’ funds.
 In turn, donors will be incentivized to give and the 2 percent of GDP hurdle will be a thing of the past.

-When it comes to the technologies that will be common place during the transformational period in charitable giving, I believe the Vantage Network is leading the charge.
-Founded by myself and my two business partners after I couldn’t explain to my curious son where our families Hurricane Harvey money was going, the Vantage Network is truly the only donor first transparent donation platform out there.
+When it comes to the technologies that will be commonplace during the transformational period in charitable giving, I believe the Vantage Network is leading the charge.
+Founded by myself and my two business partners after I couldn’t explain to my curious son where our family’s Hurricane Harvey money was going, the Vantage Network is truly the only donor-first transparent donation platform out there.

-Users will be able to donate in the same ways today (credit card, cash, debit) but behind the scenes the Vantage Network will provide you a donation tracking ID as well as ways to automatically increase your charities transparency.
+Users will be able to donate in the same ways today (credit card, cash, debit) but behind the scenes the Vantage Network will provide you a donation tracking ID plus ways to automatically increase your charities transparency.